ShahdHusseinHassan/Chinook-Music-Sales-Analysis/README.md

 # 🎵 Chinook Music Sales Analysis

-### **MySQL + Excel Data Visualization Project**
+# MySQL + Excel Data Visualization Project

 This project analyzes the Chinook Music Store Database using MySQL for data extraction and Excel for dashboard creation.
-The goal was to extract key business insights using SQL and present the findings in an interactive dashboard format.
+The goal was to extract key business insights using SQL and present the findings in the dashboard.

 ---

 ## 📘 Project Overview

 The Chinook database represents a digital music store containing:

-* Artists
+Artists
-* Albums
+Albums
-* Tracks
+Tracks
-* Genres
+Genres
-* Customers
+Customers
-* Invoices & Invoice Items
+Inoices & Invoice Items

 I used MySQL to extract and aggregate the sales data, then imported the cleaned dataset into Excel, where I built the dashboard.